vrurg/raku-Test-Async/docs/md/Test/Async/Hub.md

 `setup-from-plan`
 -----------------

 Setup suite parameters based on a plan profile hash.

-If the profile contains planned number of tests then emits plan event via method `send-event`.

-If the profile contains unknown keys then diagnostic event with a warning is emitted for each unknwon key.
+If called when suite stage is not `TSInitializing` then throws `X::PlanTooLate`.

 The keys supported by profile are: